Connor-Miller/loot/CONTEXT.md

 **Visibility** — the access policy on a unit of content.
 One of:

-- *Public* — readable by anyone who can read the repo.
+- *Internal* — readable by anyone with repo access; plaintext, but not the anonymous world.
+Renamed from *Public* (ADR 0041): the forge reserves "Published" for the world-readable tier, so this identity-plaintext tier is *Internal*.
+The `.lootattributes` keyword is `internal` (`public` stays a back-compat alias); on the wire it is still tag `0`, so no format change.
 - *Restricted* — readable only by named identities (key holders).
 - *Embargoed* — encrypted to all; key withheld until a reveal time.
 Models embargoed security fixes and delayed-reveal merges. `loot embargo-status